 In Petrozavodsk, as in many Soviet cities by 1990, a Memorial society came into being.
 Its chairman and the person behind its creation was Ivan CHUKHIN, a colonel in the police and a senior investigator of serious crime for the Karelian Ministry of Internal Affairs.
 The reforming tide of perestroika led to Chukhin’s election that same year as a deputy of the Russian Supreme Soviet.
 He was one of the authors of the October 1991 “Law on Rehabilitation of the Victims of Political Repression”.
 After the October 1993 events, Chukhin was again elected to represent Karelia in the new State Duma.
 His chief task, he believed, was to investigate the history of the Gulag and the Great Terror.

-By the mid-1990s, Chukhin had located crucial materials documenting the history of the mass executions of the late 1930s in Karelia: the complete minutes of the meetings of the Karelian troika; and the decisions taken by the two-man commission in Moscow as to who was to be shot in the Karelian Republic (the decisions were then sent to the republic for the sentences to be carried out).
+By the mid-1990s, Chukhin had located crucial materials documenting the history of the mass executions of the late 1930s in Karelia: the complete minutes of the sessions of the Karelian troika; and the decisions taken by the two-man commission (dvoika) in Moscow as to who was to be shot in the Karelian Republic — the decisions were then sent to the republic for the sentences to be carried out.

-The tables listed the date of execution; the place of execution (i.e. the nearest population centre); the numbers executed; and the surnames of the NKVD officers who oversaw the executions.
+Each list includes the date of execution; the approximate place of execution (i.e. the nearest population centre); the numbers shot; and the surnames of the NKVD officers who oversaw the executions.
 [The tables are appended to Chukhin’s posthumous book Karelia-1937 [R], published in 1999.]

 Eleven Karelian place-names occur in Chukhin’s tables: Petrozavodsk, Medgora, Kem, Segezha, Pudozh, Vodorazdel, Olonets, Rugozero, Sosnovets, Kandalaksha, Reboly, Kondopoga, Urosozero and Belomorsk.
 Unlike the overwhelming majority of other Regions and Republics in the Soviet Union, the area where the executions were carried out in Karelia was mentioned in reports that the task had been completed.
 Each one of these place-names could refer to many square kilometres of impenetrable Karelian forest.
 It was then that Chukhin and his helper Yury Dmitriev began to compile the Karelian Book of Remembrance of the Victims of Terror.
 By 1997, they had gathered about 15,000 names with brief biographical details, of whom 12,453 were shot.